dukebw/ml-reading-notes-improved-system/dave-thomas-software-archaeology.md

 - Put the code in a VCS, and add annotations (in the form of comments) to the code as you work through it.

+- If the project has build scripts, read them to get an idea of how the source is pieced together in the binary.

 ## Dynamic software reading

+- If the project doesn't have proper build scripts, write a build script as you figure out how to get it running.

 - Can use debugger/printf to isolate specific known problems.